Toxic Relationships: How to Spot Them and Break Free

 4. Gaslighting

-Gaslighting is a form of psychological manipulation where the toxic person makes you question your reality, memories, or perceptions.
-It’s a way of controlling and undermining your confidence.
+Gaslighting is a form of psychological manipulation where the toxic individual makes you question your reality, memories, or perceptions.
+This can cause self-doubt, confusion, and emotional distress.

 5. Jealousy and Possessiveness